petersatsuse/azure-compute-docs/articles/virtual-machines/metadata-security-protocol/brownfield.md

 ---
-title: Enable MSP on existing Virtual Machine or Virtual Machine Scale Sets
+title: Enable MSP on an Existing Virtual Machine or Virtual Machine Scale Set
-description: MSP on preexisting VMs
+description: Learn about the methods for enabling Metadata Security Protocol (MSP) on existing VMs or virtual machine scale sets.
 author: minnielahoti
 ms.service: azure-virtual-machines
 ms.topic: how-to